If you are involved in fundraising, then the term ‘fundraising fatigue’ will probably not need to be explained to you.

 Make your effort count

-Experts recommend that you should focus your efforts on fundraising programmes that make the most money, and require the least time commitment from volunteers.
-If yours is a school fundraising committee, make a commitment to parents and the school community that if they participate in one major fundraising event you will not conduct further fundraising that year.
+Experts recommend that you should focus your efforts on fundraising programmes that make the most money and require the least time commitment from volunteers.
+Try and make a commitment to parents and the school community that if they participate in one major fundraising event you will not conduct further fundraising that year.
 And be true to your word!
 This approach is likely to attract more wholehearted support from volunteers, and the community will be more likely to support next year’s fundraising activities.